3rd Infantry Regiment (United States): The 4th Battalion in Vietnam (1967–68)

-Global War on Terrorism
+Global war on terrorism

 On 12 November 2003, the 2nd Battalion deployed to Iraq with the 3d Brigade (Stryker), 2nd Infantry Division to begin a tour of duty in support of Operation Iraqi Freedom.
 This was the first deployment of an element of The Old Guard since the Vietnam War.
 Operating first in the dangerous Sunni Triangle area under command of the 4th Infantry Division, the soldiers of the 2nd Battalion, 3rd Infantry relieved troops of the 101st Airborne Division in January 2004 in northern Iraq.
 The 2nd Battalion began redeployment back to the United States in October 2004.

 Another historic event occurred on 15 December 2003, when Bravo Company of the 1st Battalion deployed from Fort Myer, Virginia, for duty in the U.S. Central Command area of operations.
 This was the first deployment of an element of The Old Guard's 1st Battalion since World War II.
 Bravo Company, also called Task Force Bravo and Team Battlehard, arrived in the U.S. Central Command area of operations to take up duty in Djibouti on the Horn of Africa on 17 December 2003.
 The soldiers of The Old Guard served in support of Combined Joint Task Force-Horn of Africa (CJTF-HOA) and Operation Enduring Freedom.
 Based at Camp Lemonnier, their missions in the region included force protection to civil affairs and engineer personnel, engaging in joint operations with other U.S. and regional military forces and constant training to stay prepared.
 Team Battlehard redeployed back to Fort Myer in July 2004.

 In 2007, 1st Battalion's Delta Company was deployed to Camp Lemonnier, Djibouti as part of CJTF-HOA, supporting humanitarian missions and local military training in the region.

 Charlie Company, 1st Battalion deployed to Camp Taji, Iraq, in 2009 to execute its theater internment support mission.

 In December 2011, 2nd Battalion deployed to Kandahar Province in Afghanistan, where they were responsible for providing base security for U.S. Army Special Forces and U.S. Navy SEALs who were engaged in village stability operations.

 Current duties

+The Old Guard during the 2019 National Independence Day Parade in Washington, D.C.

 The Old Guard's current duties include, but are not limited to, providing funeral details at Arlington National Cemetery, guarding the Tomb of the Unknown Soldier, providing honor guards for visiting dignitaries, supporting official ceremonies and providing a quick reaction force for the Washington, D.C. metropolitan area.

 As of 2018, there were three active battalions of the 3d Infantry Regiment.